pkscout/presence.tracker/README.md

 For more information about the HA long lived token, please see `rest_token` below.
 If you are using an MQTT broker, you do not need to include `rest_token` in the settings.
 There are a number of options available in the settings:

 * `which_tracker = <str>` (default `bluetooth`)
 The tracker type that should be used.
-Currently bluetooth is the only supported tracker, but it is possible to add other tracker types.
+The script also supports a Bluetooth LE tracker by using `ble` for this option.
+The Bluetooth LE tracker is coded using the Bleak python module.
+Bleak is a more modern and supported Bluetooth library, so you should use that if at all possible.

 * `which_notifier = <str>` (default `harest`)
 The notifier to use.
 If you leave this as the default, you must specific a Home Assistant token for use with the rest API in the `rest_token` setting.
 To use an MQTT broker, change this to `mqtt`.